 Children in KS1-3 enjoy a full programme of dance, gymnastics, swimming, games and athletics.
-In early years (EYFS) the children gain confidence and gross motor skills through an active programme of swimming, games and other physical activities that are successfully integrated into the daily programme.
+In First School the children gain confidence and gross motor skills through an active programme of swimming, games and other physical activities that are successfully integrated into the daily programme.

 Reports provide information on children’s progress and achievements in learning and social development and share children’s strengths and development needs.
 Written reports and Tapestry observations provide information on your child’s progress and achievements in all areas of development.
 Parent/teacher consultations take place three times per year.
 During parent consultations, children’s targets or next steps are used as a basis for dialogue and parents have the opportunity to talk with all subject teachers and specialists working with their child.

 Staff have high expectations of children’s behaviour both in school and on school trips.
 Evidence from lesson observations indicates that children demonstrate an excellent enthusiasm for learning, they are well focussed and rarely off task.
 Behaviour in the classroom is outstanding, and children speak politely to their teachers and each other.
 Visitors to the school frequently comment on children’s exemplary behaviour, and positive feedback is received when children are engaged in off-site visits.